rish-16/rish-16.github.io/_pages/about.md

 I'm currently at [I2R, ASTAR](https://www.a-star.edu.sg/i2r) studying geometric deep learning and generative modelling for protein engineering.
 I'm fortunate to have Dr. Li Xiaoli and Dr. Edwin Khoo as supervisors.

+---

+I'm an incoming Visiting Researcher at the University of Cambridge (UK) studying geometric deep learning for protein dynamics and molecular interactions under the guidance of [Prof. Pietro Lio](https://www.cl.cam.ac.uk/~pl219/) and Prof. Bryan Hooi.

 I'm also an avid writer on ML/AI as well as an active open-source contributor for ML tooling.
 Find my CV [here](https://rish-16.github.io/cv/) and blog [here](https://rish-16.github.io/year-archive/).